Russian Pavilion 2015

 March 5th VIP opening 3 pm – 10 pm

 March 6th – 10th Open to public 12 pm – 9 pm

-Eastern Europe, the Caucasus and Baltic regions during leading international fairs of contemporary and modern art.
-The Russian Pavilion is envisioned as a forum for critics, collectors and connoisseurs to view the works and to have a unique possibility to meet some of the artists in person.
+The Russian Pavilion is a juried exhibition showcasing artists from Russia, Eastern Europe, the Caucasus and Baltic regions during leading international fairs of contemporary art in U.S.A., Europe and Asia.
+The Russian Pavilion is envisioned as a forum for critics, collectors and connoisseurs to view the works and to have an unique possibility to meet some of the artists in person.

 The inaugural Russian Pavilion took place in New York in March of 2013 and coincided with the centennial of the famous 1913 New York Armory Show which introduced the American public to European avant-garde, including works by Paul Cezanne, Marcel Duchamp, Pablo Picasso and others.
 As a participant of Armory Arts Week, Russian Pavilion will present its 10th exhibition scheduled to open on March 5th at One Art Space located in TriBeCa at 23 Warren St., New York, NY, 10007.